db0/godot-card-game-framework/README.md

     extends Card

-This will allow you to keep your custom code clean, while benefiting from the library functionality.
+This will allow you to keep your custom code clean, while benefiting from the framework functionality.
-It will also make it easy to upgrade your library by just copying more recent versions of CardTemplate.gd.
+It will also make it easy to upgrade your framework by just copying more recent versions of CardTemplate.gd.

 Once done, connect your card node's `mouse_entered()` and `mouse_exited()` signals to your card template's script.